 Today, The Crown Inn offers the comfort & facilities of the 21st century in its timeless setting; including such original features as wooden beams, flagstone floors, inglenook fireplaces, the Plank & Muntin wall & even a priest hole, giving the inn a unique character & charm & an inviting country feel.

 Most notably, The Crown Inn features as the ‘Pure Drop Inn’ in Thomas Hardy’s novel ‘Tess of the d’Urbervilles’ (1891); considered to be Hardy’s fictional masterpiece.

-The village of Marnhull is the ‘Marlott’ of Hardy’s Tess of the d’Urbervilles and it was imagined by him to be the birth place of his heroine Tess.
-In Marlott was the cottage which was the home of Tess, the church holds the graveyard where she buried her baby and the Pure Drop Inn (The Crown Inn) is where Tess’s father celebrates on hearing that he is the descendant of a noble family.
+The village of Marnhull is the ‘Marlott’ of Hardy’s ‘Tess of the d’Urbervilles’ & it was imagined by him to be Tess’s birthplace.
+In ‘Marlott’ was the cottage that was Tess’s home, & the church holds the graveyard where she buried her baby.
+The ‘Pure Drop Inn’ (The Crown Inn) is also where Tess’s father celebrated on discovering himself to be a descendant of a noble family.

 Today, The Crown Inn is under the management of experienced publicans, Gemma & Monty, who’ve run the business since September 2015.
 Their combined efforts, along with the support of their loyal team, have created the very best of Dorset hospitality; a wonderful public house & inn offering a friendly welcome, great food & refreshments, comfortable dining & drinking areas, as well as characterful guest rooms; which all go to make for a memorable experience whatever the occasion.